scriptingstudio/msomtu/README.md

 * Microsoft Office 2016 for Mac 15.17 or later to work with fonts.

 ## Features
-* ***Safe Scripting*** technique—"Foolproof" or "Harmless Run".
+* ***Safe Scripting*** technique—“Foolproof” or “Harmless Run”.
 The default running mode is view.
 The script cannot make changes or harm your system without parameter `-run`.
 It unlocks commands, it is also like protection from accidental click the ENTER.
 * **Analytical tools** and **proactive assessment**.
 You can explore the MSO app resources: fonts, languages of localization and proofing tools, disk size taken by the resources.
 You can evaluate your disk space taken by the MSO app components before thinning.
 * **Duplicate fonts finder**.
 You can find out conflicting and extra app fonts against the font libraries.
 * **New fonts finder**.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.